2raj2raj/bitcoin-educational-content/courses/btc302/en.md

 However, it is important to remember that **the more communication channels and social networks one has to create and maintain, the more time-consuming it becomes.
 It is best to focus on the most relevant ones, and Twitter (and NOSTR) seem to be good candidates**.

-In the following part of this course, we will explain in detail how to create a Twitter account and how to use it effectively for maximum visibility.
+In the next part of this course, we will provide a detailed explanation of how to create a Twitter account and utilise it effectively for maximum visibility.
 Similar explanations and tutorials regarding NOSTR will be added to this section [Launching Your Social Networks](LINK) in a few weeks.

 ## Creating a Twitter Profile